From BR Bullpen

 Biographical Information

-After his playing days, Kimm was a coach for the Cincinnati Reds from 1984 to 1988, the 1989 Pittsburgh Pirates, the San Diego Padres in 1991 and 1992, the Florida Marlins in 1997 and 1998, the 1999 Colorado Rockies as bench coach, and the 2003 Chicago White Sox.
-He was also the Cubs' manager during the second half of the 1992 season.
+After his playing days, Kimm was a coach for the Cincinnati Reds from 1984 to 1988, the Pittsburgh Pirates in 1989, the San Diego Padres in 1991 and 1992, the Florida Marlins in 1997 and 1998, the Colorado Rockies in 1999 as bench coach, and the Chicago White Sox in 2003.
+He was also the Cubs' manager during the second half of the 2002 season.

 |Chicago Cubs Manager

 |1982||Lakeland Tigers||Florida State League||65-68||7th||Detroit Tigers|

 |1996||Orlando Cubs||Southern League||60-78||8th||Chicago Cubs|